pnet2log/pnet2log/README.md

  I am from Nigeria, a software developer, a proficient power platform trainer and a Network/Cyber enthusiast.
 I see data analysis as a hobby.
  A Lover of God and His word.
 - 🔭 I’m currently working on Finalist App building solution submission in Power Apps Africa Challenge, 2022
-- 🌱 I’m currently learning advance Python in Data Science on Udacity scholarship partnering with Berthelsman.
+- 🌱 I’m currently learning Programming for Data Science with Python in Udacity scholarship academy.
 - 👯 I’m looking to collaborate on Machine learning prediction model and software development.
 - 🤔 I’m looking for help with talk about soft skills and
 - 💬 Ask me about Microsoft Power Platform, Azure and Computer Networking
 - 📫 How to reach me: https://www.linkedin.com/in/paul-umaru/  and https://twitter.com/pnet2log
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Smiles alot and a Football sport lover. loves hanging out with friends.
-- 🔭 I’m currently working as a Microsoft Learn students Ambassador (MLSA).
+- 🔭 I’m currently Serving as a Microsoft Learn students Ambassador (MLSA).
 -
 ## Skills and Experience:
 * ☁️ Microsoft Azure